77th. Infantry Division.

 Royal Artillery.

-Embroidered example of the yellow letters, " Q / VC " on a maroon backing.
-Worn by Q Battery 5 Regiment Royal Artillery. read more
+Embroidered example of the Gothic letter, " P" on a scarlet backing.
+Worn by " P Heavy Battery " 5 Regiment Royal Artillery. {Label with potted history to the reverse} read more

 25.00 GBP